Kvr-10/University-Management-System/README.md

-# University Management System (UniMS)
+# University Management System

 ## Overview

-The University Management System (UniMS) is a comprehensive Java-based application designed to manage and streamline various administrative tasks within a university.
+The University Management System is a comprehensive Java-based application designed to manage and streamline various administrative tasks within a university.
 This system provides functionalities for managing student and faculty information, leave applications, examination results, and fee details.
 The application features a user-friendly graphical interface built with Swing and integrates with a MySQL database for data storage and retrieval.

 ## Features